 About Us

-STAT Computer Services provides support, advice and assistance to business relying on Macintosh computers.
-While the majority of our clients are in Arizona, we also serve clients in more remote places like California, Mexico, Massachusetts, New York, Antigua and Switzerland.
+STAT Computer Services provides support, advice, and assistance to businesses relying on Macintosh computers.
+While the majority of our clients are in Arizona, we also serve clients in more remote places like California, Mexico, Massachusetts, New York, Antigua, and Switzerland.

-STAT was officially founded in 1999, but the seeds of our company can be traced to Boyd Burkhardt’s first job, in 1982 — shrink-wrapping Apple II and Commodore computer software when he was only 16.
-Read more about Annette, Boyd, Chris, Daniel, Sarah and Sophia here.
+STAT was officially founded in 1999, but the seeds of our company can be traced to Boyd Burkhardt’s first job in 1982 — shrink-wrapping Apple II and Commodore computer software when he was only 16.
+Read more about Boyd, Daniel, Sarah, and Chris below.

-Our goal is to help our customers make the fullest use of their technology to support the goals of their business.
-We’ve found that the best way to do that is by listening and offering unbiased recommendations based on our years of experience with Apple computers, networks, mobile technologies and small business.
+Our goal is to help our customers make the fullest use of their technology to support their business goals.
+We’ve found that the best way to do that is by listening and offering unbiased recommendations based on our years of experience with Apple computers, networks, mobile technologies, and small businesses.

 Our Philosophy

-We don’t sell computers, peripherals or other supplies.
-And while we have great relationships with companies that do, those relationships never include any commissions, “finder’s fees” or other financial arrangements.
+We don’t sell computers, peripherals, or other supplies, except for networking equipment and supplies that would be difficult for our clients to obtain directly.
+While we have great relationships with companies that provide these items, those relationships never include any commissions, “finder’s fees,” or other financial arrangements.
 Why?
-We think it’s important to offer our clients unbiased recommendations.
+We think it’s essential to offer our clients unbiased recommendations.
 If we suggest equipment or software purchases to our clients, it’s because they need them — not because we’re interested in selling them those products.

 Our People